Multi-user equipment grants

 - indicating the contributions - financial or otherwise - that will be provided by the institution and/or other sources if the application is successful.

-Completed forms should be emailed (as a Word document), with the requested accompanying information, to the appropriate funding stream at the Trust (see ‘Contacts’).
+Completed forms should be emailed (as a Word document), with the requested accompanying information, to email@example.com at the Trust (see ‘Contacts’).
 You are advised to refer to ‘Application advice’ below for information on points to consider when preparing your application.

 Completed preliminary application forms will be assessed and, if shortlisted, applicants will then be invited to submit a full application.